little-nem/brain-connectivity-analysis/README.md

 This repository contains the methodes that I have developped during my 2020 internship in the Empenn team.

+## Data
+This code is designed to analyze data collected from the LONGIDEP study.
+In this repository I provide some synthetical data in order to show how the code interacts (as in: *loads*, *displays*, *splits*, etc) with data.
+Those matrices, provided in the `fake_data/`, folder are not relevant for any kind of clinical study, and are just random matrices that somehow mimic the structure of real connectivity matrices.

-# Technical details to run this code
+## Technical details to run this code

-## Environment and dependancies
+### Environment and dependancies

 The best way to run this code is to setup a Python3 virtual environment.